Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

 Leaf Size

-When it comes to growing them indoors, people usually place small parlor palms on their tables as ornaments.
-While the cat palm is placed in corners to fill up a space.
+People usually place small parlor palms on their tables as ornaments when growing them indoors.
+On the flip side, the cat palm is placed in corners to fill up empty spaces.
+The parlor palm can do the same but will not be as wide as a cat palm.

 Leaf Color